 - Foster a culture where entry-level employees have permission to go ‘above their rank’ and provide feedback, input or assistance to their superiors where appropriate.

-- Set realistic organizational-level goals and ensure people have the resources to achieve them.
+- Set realistic organisational-level goals and ensure people have the resources to achieve them.

 - Ensure every employee has access to a tool to set and track shared goals with their team.